Max-Vassilev/Mini-Python-games/README.md

 Here you will see some simple Python projects/games I am used to work on.
+For most of them I used the "turtle" library.

 The first game is called "Ping Pong".
 You can see a screenshot of it below: